 Application Procedures and Deadlines

+See eligibility noted in “1 Qualifications.”
 Exchange students need to be nominated by the student's home university to UTokyo.
 They must contact the office responsible for student exchange at their home universities and check the application procedures for the exchange program to study or to research at UTokyo.
-All applicants nominated by their home universities to apply to the University of Tokyo will receive the link to access the online application from UTokyo.
+All applicants nominated by their home universities to apply to the University of Tokyo will receive the link to access an online application form.

 - Application Form

-- Official Academic Transcript from each college, university or other institution of higher learning attended in PDF format submitted to your exchange coordinator; originals must be submitted after admission
+- Official Academic Transcript from each college, university or any other institutions of higher learning the applicant has attended in PDF format.
+This should be sent from your home university’s exchange coordinator.

 - Passport Data which is valid through the end of your exchange period